ksu-cis300-master/Homework-1-F24-Instructions-KlondikeSolitaire/index.md

 ## 5. User Interface

-The [demo video](https://youtu.be/F7fz-q6eQeA) shows the desired behavior of your finished program.
-This behavior is summarized here.
+The desired behavior of your finished program is summarized here.
+Some of this behavior is illustrated in the [demo video](https://youtu.be/at2VcEqD9f0), posted on the Canvas assignment.

 The program should start by displaying the window shown by the provided code (see [4.
 Starting the Assignment](#4.
 Starting the Assignment]) above).
 The user may change the value of the seed as described above.